 We spent a day with Dave Hakkens and his team learning about their design perspective and ethos behind Precious Plastic.
-They devised an open source network on the internet that enables people around the world to create plastic recycling infrastructure in their communities.
+They devised an online open source network that enables people around the world to create plastic recycling infrastructure in their communities.
 Dave shared with us an important insight: “If you want to do something with wood, you buy a saw and hammer… If you want to do something with metal, you get a welding machine… But plastic, people don’t really have the tools to do something with it.”

 We know the Cigarette Surfboard is not going to change the world, but we know that we can contribute something to catalyze change.
 Not many other humans share the immersive experience and understanding of the ocean as surfers do.
 We study tides, swell forecasts, wind charts, and underwater geography to understand where and when surf will be best — rarely deeming ourselves scientists, but constantly taking in data through our evaluation of the marine and atmospheric environments.
 It is our responsibility as surfers to realize that our relationship with the ocean is not just about how many waves we take from it.
 What we have come to understand in creating our film is that surfers have an opportunity to be a uniquely powerful voice for the ocean and agents for change.
 That is why we want our film to appeal to our community of surfers and the surf industry.
 It is our responsibility to question, challenge and change the status quo of over-consumption and plastic waste that contributes to ocean pollution, which dirties our waters, waves and air — for the sake of our generation, and those yet to come.